ey1az/assignment2_dbs/README.md

 1. Run the Main class

-   - Execute the Main.java class in the connection package to run the application.
+   - Execute the Main.java class to run the application.
    - This will demonstrate various functionalities, including database connectivity, CRUD operations, and metadata access.

 2. Explore Functionalities: